-Coming back to details on Enron's accounting practices we believe it would be safe to say that the Goldin's report is the most detailed as in regards to its focus, offering a series of supplementary information regarding the manner in which some valuations have been done in order to sustain fair value accounting and market based values.
-Enron's bankruptcy was due to a series of causes, both direct causes (recognizing some significant false accounting information) and proximal caused (more complicated mechanisms among which we will further focus on those related to financial instruments).
-Still, there are sufficient proofs indicating the fact that using level 3 inputs in order to apply fair value accounting played a significant role in this said story [3], as it also did nowadays.
+Coming back to details on Enron's accounting practices we believe it would be safe to say that the [15] report is the most detailed as in regards to its focus, offering a series of supplementary information regarding the manner in which some valuations have been done in order to sustain fair value accounting and market based values.
+Enron's bankruptcy was due to a series of causes, both direct (recognizing some significant false causes accounting information) and proximal caused (more complicated mechanisms among which we will further focus on those related to financial instruments).
+Still, there are sufficient proofs indicating the fact that using level 3 inputs in order to apply fair value accounting played a significant role in this said story [9], as it also did nowadays.

-It seems like initially, these estimations were used without any intention of misleading investors, but rather to motivate and payback managers in correspondence to the economic benefits they were generating in favor of the stockholders.
+It seems like initially, these estimations were used without any intention of misleading investors, but rather to motivate and payback managers in correspondence to the economic benefits they were generating in favour of the stockholders.
 Trade literature assesses different degrees of quilt to the assembly of factors that generated Enron's collapse.
-For example [7] underlines the inadequate behavior of those who are supposed to be the gatekeepers of the accounting world - external auditors and even lawyers, but we will further focus on financial instruments and fair value accounting related aspects.
+For example [21] underlines the use of derivatives, [13] the inadequate behaviour of those who are supposed to be the gatekeepers of the accounting world - external auditors and even lawyers, but we will further focus on financial instruments and fair value accounting related aspects.